Editorial Board

 by Patrick C Waller

 Transcriptions of most of the Bruckner symphonies for piano four hands were made more than a century ago by his friends.
 In 1921 a transcription of the seventh symphony was made by Hanns Eisler, Karl Rankl and Erwin Stein for clarinet, horn, string quartet, double bass, piano four hands and harmonium.
 In the second half of the twentieth century the German organist Erwin Horn transcribed some of the works for organ.
 In recent years other transcriptions have been made (notably the composer Anthony Payne produced a chamber version of the second symphony) and most of the recordings of transcriptions have been made in this century.
-The purpose of this article is to draw attention to and summarise the recordings of complete* Bruckner symphonies currently available for which the forces specified in the original score(s) were not used (*recordings of single movements or short sections of works are not considered here).
+The purpose of this article is to draw attention to and summarise the recordings of complete* Bruckner symphonies currently available for which the forces specified in the original score(s) were not used (* recordings of single movements or short sections of works are not considered here).

 Broadly, the transcriptions fall into three categories: organ, piano four hands and ensemble.
 In preparing the article I have used as the principal reference source, and I gratefully acknowledge, John Berky’s Bruckner Symphony Versions Discography at

 abruckner.com.
 This lists all recorded transcriptions at the end of the list of discs for each symphony.
 All eleven symphonies have been recorded in a complete transcription at least once.
-There is a set of ten symphonies (Nos.0-9) for piano four hands by Dino Sequi and Gerhard Hofer, and all the symphonies except the sixth can now be heard complete on the organ.
+There is a set of ten symphonies (Nos.0-9) for piano four hands by Dino Sequi and Gerhard Hofer, and all the symphonies can now be heard complete on the organ.
 Ensemble recordings are generally lacking for the earlier works but there are no fewer than six complete recordings of the transcription of the seventh symphony alluded to above.

-Transcription recordings issued as of June 2022 are summarised in the following table:
+Transcription recordings issued as of February 2024 are summarised in the following table:

 Symphony